top of page

 • Residents must prepare their home and leave it for a few days

-• Costs more than most spot treatment, requires leaving home for a few days and possible kennel costs
+• Costs more than most spot treatment, requires leaving home for a few days

 • Requires an inspection to confirm what type of pest is present